Sales automation may just be the answer to all your selling woes. No, really.

 HubSpot Meetings is a great option for this, since it automatically creates a record for new contacts in your CRM when a prospect books a meeting.

-Platforms like Gong and Chorus pull out key pieces of your conversations (like which topics you covered, the action items you discussed, and which competitors came up) and even give you AI-powered insights about the opportunity.
+Platforms like Gong, Wingman, Avoma, and Chorus pull out key pieces of your conversations (like which topics you covered, the action items you discussed, and which competitors came up) and even give you AI-powered insights about the opportunity.

 You’re probably getting tired just reading that.
 Automating deal-related activity is a no-brainer; look for a tool that will record your calls, meetings, and emails for you.
-HubSpot Sales even records when prospects open your email, click the links, or downloads an attachment.
+HubSpot Sales can help with this and even record when prospects open your email, click on the links you sent, or download the documents you attached to the message.

-Want to make sure your manager or Legal reviews the contract first?
-Set up an automated internal workflow so the right stakeholders can sign off before it’s sent to the buyer.
+Want to make sure your manager or legal team reviews the contract first?
+Set up an automated internal workflow in your CRM so the right stakeholders can sign off before it’s sent to the buyer.

-But there’s a much easier way to keep executives informed and reps motivated.
+There’s a much easier way to keep your team informed motivated.
 Use your CRM to create automated email reports.
 For example, you could send a daily stack ranking to your salespeople and a weekly revenue report to the director of sales.
+You can also use a reporting automation tool like QuarterOne.

 Manually assigning leads takes up precious time and bandwidth.
 You have better things to do; plus, there’s the danger a lead will slip through the cracks, which definitely won’t help your team hit quota.

-Use an auto-rotator to do the job for you.
-Use your CRM to assign leads by geographic territory, company size, vertical, or a combination of criteria.
+Use an auto-rotator — or your CRM — to assign leads by geographic territory, company size, vertical, or a combination of criteria.
 If it’s a free-for-all, use a round robin style.

 Want to keep your reps laser-focused on the best opportunities?
 Use an automated lead scoring system.
 Lead scoring software uses demographic and behavioral data to determine how qualified a lead is, so salespeople know exactly which prospects to prioritize.